Алергія на продукти харчування

 Symptoms and signs of food allergies vary by allergen, mechanism, and patient age.

 The most common manifestation in infants is atopic dermatitis alone or with gastrointestinal (GI) symptoms (eg, nausea, vomiting, diarrhea).
 Children usually outgrow these manifestations and react increasingly to inhaled allergens, with symptoms of asthma and rhinitis; this progression is called atopic march.
 By age 10 years, patients rarely have respiratory symptoms after the allergenic food is eaten, even though skin tests remain positive.
-If atopic dermatitis persists or appears in older children or adults, its activity seems largely independent of IgE-mediated allergy with a dominance of T-cell–mediated reactions, even though atopic patients with extensive dermatitis have much higher serum IgE levels than atopic patients who are free of dermatitis.
+If atopic dermatitis persists or appears in older children or adults, its activity seems largely independent of IgE-mediated allergy with a dominance of T-cell–mediated reactions, even though patients who have atopy and extensive dermatitis have much higher serum IgE levels than patients with atopy who are free of dermatitis.

 When food allergy persists in older children and adults, the reactions tend to be more severe (eg, explosive urticaria, angioedema, even anaphylaxis).
 In a few patients, food (especially wheat and shrimp) triggers anaphylaxis only if they exercise soon afterward; mechanism is unknown.
 Food may also trigger nonspecific symptoms (eg, light-headedness, syncope).
 Occasionally, cheilitis, aphthous ulcers, pylorospasm, spastic constipation, pruritus ani, and perianal eczema are attributed to food allergy.